 I’ve never seen a DCF model using a 30% discount rate.
 Conversely, I’ve never seen a DCF using a 2% discount rate.
 For a 2% discount rate, you might as well buy guaranteed government bonds.

 When it comes to actually usable discount rates, expect it to be within a 6-12% range.
 The problem is that analysts spend too much of their time finessing and massaging basis points.

 What’s the difference between having 7% and 7.34%?

 If your buy/sell decision depends on a difference of $0.23, there’s something wrong.

-On my part, I did the calculations lazily for SIRI in 30 seconds.
+For my part, I did the calculations lazily for SIRI in 30 seconds.
 It’s a simple way to get the ball rolling for further analysis and refining.

 The fair value difference between a 7% and 9% discount rate is $1.23.
-For SIRI , I can start my initial assumption of fair value to be in the range of $5.40 to $6.63 and then continue to fine tune it from there.
+For SIRI, I can start my initial assumption of fair value to be in the range of $5.40 to $6.63 and then continue to fine-tune it from there.

 We don’t believe in single fair values around here.

-And this is the important point I want to make in this discount rate discussion.
+Anyway, this is the important point I want to make in this discount rate discussion.
 I am referring to discount rates relevant to investors.

-Defining Cost of Capital aka Discount Rates
+Cost of Capital Definition